thoughtbot/capybara-webkit/README.md

 install the gem.
 You can find instructions for downloading and installing QT on the
 [capybara-webkit wiki](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).
-capybara-webkit requires Qt version 4.8.
+capybara-webkit requires Qt version 4.8 or greater.

 Windows Support
 ---------------